HELPING CALGARY'S PROPERTIES REACH THEIR POTENTIAL

 Your lawn needs three primary nutrients to grow: nitrogen, phosphate and potassium.
 As your lawn grows, it pulls these nutrients from the soil, leaving it depleted.
 If these nutrients aren’t replaced your lawn will eventually run low on food and struggle to stay healthy.

 When used in conjunction with the other steps listed here fertilizing will help your lawn green up quickly, thicken up and put down a robust root system.
-It can make the difference from having an okay lawn to having an amazing lawn you want to walk on in your bare feet.
+It can make the difference from having an okay lawn to having an amazing lawn you want to walk on with your bare feet.

 There are a number of different lawn fertilizers available to use.
 If you’d like to go the organic route you can use fertilizers made of animal manure or another decomposed biological matter.
 Organic fertilizers are good because they are a natural part of the ecosystem.
 The downside of organic fertilizers is that they have less nutrients per pound than chemical fertilizers, meaning that more of it must be applied to achieve the same result.
 Organic fertilizers also have an inconsistent distribution of nutrients which can lead to you lawn not getting enough of what it needs or too much of what it doesn’t.